Table of Contents

 - Delight: Provide support to your audience so they get more interested and are more likely to buy your product.

-But content and inbound marketing are not the same as the related activities are different.
+But content marketing and inbound marketing are not the same as the related activities are different.
 It would not be false to believe that content marketing is an essential part of an inbound marketing strategy.
 Inbound marketing cites the methods which are adopted to convert a visitor to a customer when they have landed on a website.
 Content marketing is only a part of that, as it focuses on specific strategies of content distribution and creation.